psf/bylaws/bylaws.md

 History
 -------
-* Amended by the PSF board on Ay 16th, 2014.
+* Amended by the PSF board on May 16th, 2014.
 * Approved by the PSF board on February 19th, 2014.